 One last thing: if you already own wired outdoor speakers, you can just buy a Bluetooth receiver, like the Fosi Bluetooth receiver, and transform them into Bluetooth speakers just like that.
 That way you don’t need to buy a new product.

-1. Tribit XSound Go: One of the best Bluetooth speakers for outdoor movies
+1. Tribit XSound Go: Overall the best Bluetooth speaker for outdoor movies

 It’s waterproof with an IPX7 rating.
 However, it doesn’t mean that it’s also dustproof.
 That’s not included by this rating.